amorgan101010/arch-setup/README.md

 - Now everything is working again!

+- (the old username still shows up in an `ls -al`, not sure if that is fixable)

 ---

 - Hmm, reading the docs for usermod showed me the `-l` option to change a user's name, might as well use that on this laptop's install to make it a bit more pleasant to use before it gets nuked...